MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 **Overview**

-The Overview Page provides information on the current and upcoming release dates for updates, showcasing the present rollout status, either Active or Paused.
-The Update Progress chart displays devices in the Monthly Enterprise Channel that have been updated to the latest version available, those which failed to update, and those that haven't started the update.
-The admin can view all devices that are part of Monthly Enterprise Channel updates by selecting View all devices.
-If you have rollout waves configured, you can select the View Waves Overview button under the Update Progress chart instead.
+The overview page provides information on the current and upcoming release dates for updates, showcasing the present rollout status either as active or paused.
+The update progress chart displays devices in the Monthly Enterprise Channel that have been updated to the latest version available, those which failed to update, and those that haven't started the update.
+The admin can view all devices that are part of Monthly Enterprise Channel updates by selecting **View all devices**.
+If you have rollout waves configured, you can select **View Waves Overview** under the update progress chart instead.
 This gives you a flyout summarizing the update status for individual waves.
-You can get device level details by choosing the View detail on this wave link under each wave.
-If you have a long list of devices in a given wave and need more details per device, you can select the View Devices button on the flyout to get to a detailed device level schema for that wave.
+You can get device level details by choosing **View details on this wave**.
+If you have a long list of devices in a given wave and need more details per device, you can select **View Devices** on the flyout to get to a detailed device level schema for that wave.

-From the overview page, you can choose *View all Potential Issues* or *view failed devices*.
-You can take Channel Actions like rollback, pause, and manage rolled back devices.
+From the overview page, you can choose **View all Potential Issues** or **view failed devices**.
+You can take channel actions such as rollback, pause, and manage rolled back devices.
 For more information, see [Introduction to Monthly Enterprise Channel Profile](https://www.youtube.com/watch?v=vUDGQ5I_5lo)

-**Deployment Validation**
+**Update validation**

-Admins now have the capability to validate updates in a live environment through deployment validation.
+Admins now have the capability to validate updates in a live environment through update validation.
 When an admin configures custom waves for their Microsoft 365 tenant, this feature activates automatically.
 The key advantage of this is to gain a comprehensive report on app compatibility with all your add-ins on devices.
 It also highlights any new regressions that might arise due to an update in the initial wave within a span of seven days.
 Based on a build-over-build comparison, this report is designed to give you confidence in future rollouts to subsequent waves.
 It's recommended to move your devices to Monthly Enterprise Channel to tackle potential app compatibility or add-in issues related to updates.
 For more information, see [Introducing Deployment Validation in the Microsoft 365 Apps admin center](https://youtu.be/qTzoyXU8Uw8)

 **Settings**